 Unfortunately, true acne scars never completely disappear, although their appearance usually improves with time.
 They can be disguised with make-up (cosmetic camouflage).

 The following types of scar occur in acne:

-- Ice-pick scars – these are pitted scars
+- Ice-pick scars – these are deep, narrow, pitted scars

 - Atrophic scars – flat, thin scars or depressed scars (anetoderma)